Time travel in fiction: Experiencing time in reverse

 In some media, certain characters are presented as moving through time backwards.
 This is a very old concept, with some accounts asserting that English mythological figure Merlin lived backwards, and appeared to be able to prophesy the future because for him it was a memory.
 This tradition has been reflected in certain modern fictional accounts of the character.
 In the Piers Anthony book Bearing an Hourglass, the second of eight books in the Incarnations of Immortality series, the character of Norton becomes the incarnation of Time and continues his life living backwards in time.
 The 2016 film Doctor Strange has the character use the Time Stone, one of the Infinity Stones in the Marvel Cinematic Universe, to reverse time, experiencing time backwards while so doing.

-In the film Tenet, characters time travel without jumping back, but by experiencing past reality in reverse, and at the same speed, after going through a 'turnstile' device and until they revert back to normal time flow by going through such a device again.
+In the film Tenet, characters time travel without jumping back, but by experiencing past reality in reverse, and at the same speed, after going through a 'turnstile' device and until they revert to normal time flow by going through such a device again.
 In the meantime, two versions of the time traveller coexist (and must not meet, lest they mutually destruct): the one that had been 'traveling forward' (existing normally) until entering a turnstile and the one traveling backward from the turnstile.
 The laws of thermodynamics are reversed for time traveling people and objects, so that for example backward travel requires the use of a respirator.
 Objects left behind by time travellers obey 'reverse thermodynamics;' for example, bullets shot or even simply deposited while traveling backward fly back into (forward traveling) guns.

-Record

-Protagonists do not travel in time but perceive other times through a record.
-Depending on the technology, they can minimally consult the record or maximally interact with it as a simulated reality that can deviate causally from the original timeline from the point of interaction.
-A record can be consulted multiple times, thus providing a time loop mechanism.

-Philip K. Dick's novel The Man in the High Castle features books reporting on an alternate timeline.
-The TV series transposes the mechanism of the books to newsreels.
-Incidentally, the alternate timeline is the historic timeline, as opposed to the alternate history of the works, so that the records also function as meta-references to the timeline experienced by the authors and the consumers of the works.

-The plot of the film Source Code features a simulated and time-looped reality based on the memories of a dead man.